Buying Made in China May Support Slave Labor

 One of the consequences of President Clinton’s granting China Most Favored Nation status and allowing them to become a member of the World Trade Organization is that China took over production of consumer goods previously made in the USA.
 As a result, the consumer products you buy that are “Made in China” may be made by slave labor.

-Buying Made in USA Has a Bigger Impact Than You Realize {Top 4}
+The Power of Buying Made in America: A Bigger Impact Than You Realize

 Do You Know Where Your Clothes Come From?